 Since the designation several changes have occurred within the corridor boundaries affecting the highway and the CMP.
-Polk County planning developed has staff the Figure 2: Elevation Map of the Ridge Scenic Highway

-Southeast Selected Area Plan (SAP).
+Polk County planning with partners Figure 2: Elevation Map of the Ridge Scenic Highway including the Ridge Scenic Highway Corridor Management Entity to develop the Southeast Selected Area Plan (SAP).
 The SAP extends from Lake Wales south to Frostproof.
 The purpose of the SAP is to develop a vision and supporting plan for the future recognizing and protecting existing community resources while establishing a framework for quality growth in an area.
+A portion of the Ridge Scenic Highway is located within the SAP and includes specific development standards.
 The Florida Department of Transportation (FDOT) is in the process of completing a new study for a road in Polk County called Central Polk Parkway.
-This new six lane roadway will traverse SR 17, The Ridge Scenic Highway between Lake Wales and Dundee.
+This new six lane roadway will traverse SR 17.
+The Ridge Scenic Highway between Lake Wales and Dundee.
 FDOT will have community meetings to discuss the roadway later in 2015.
-The roadway is partially funded in the Eagle Lake area of the County.
-The other sections are currently going through design.
+The roadway is partially funded in the Eagle Lake area of the The other sections are currently going County. through design.
 FDOT also completed a Bicycle/Pedestrian Master Plan for the corridor in 2009.
 This plan is used by the local governments and FDOT to place sidewalks and trails along the highway.
 Since the plan was completed several projects have been implemented in Frostproof, Lake Wales and Haines City.